 The Front 3 (Sadio Mané, Roberto Firmino and Mohamed Salah) looked like they were back in sync and worked together in tandem.

 Joël Matip defended astutely as the Cameroonian read the game well.
-In the 20th minute, Matip dispossessed Son right in the penalty box and denied the South Korean a goal scoring opportunity.

-One of the tactics used the Reds to open up the Spurs Defence was to play the ball over the Spurs Defenders.
+One of the tactics used by the Reds to open up the Spurs Defence was to play the ball over the Spurs Defenders.

 Klopp would feel more satisfied with the Reds overall performance during the First Half as the First Half ended at 0-1.